hardin47/website/Math58/Notes/00-Rfunc.md

     * `geom_XXX` will put the `XXX`-type-of-plot onto the graph.
     * `aes` is the function which takes the **data columns** and puts them onto the graph.  `aes` is used only with data columns and you *always* need it if you are working with data variables.
     * A full set of types of plots is given here: https://rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf (and in many other places online).

+* If you happen to be using a function that exists in `ggplot2` and in a different package, you'll want to tell the computer to use the appropriate function.
+For example, `ggplot2::xlim()`.

 ## Statistical Inference